awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-stream.md

-# Spark Structured Streaming Demo with EMR on EKS
+# EMR on EKS with Spark Streaming

 This is a project developed in Python [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
 It includes sample data, Kafka producer simulator, and a consumer example that can be run with EMR on EC2 or EMR on EKS.
 Additionally, we have added few Kinesis examples for difference use cases.